-This is the most intensive work area on the vessel, where the crews are removing the guts of the fish from the body cavity.
-Fish entrails and organs have high contents of bacteria and enzymes, which will rapidly contribute to fish spoilage if not removed thoroughly.
+This is the most intensive work area on the vessel, where the crew are separating fish guts from the body cavity.
+Fish entrails and organs have high contents of bacteria and enzymes, which will rapidly contribute to fish spoilage, if not removed thoroughly.
 Equipment too can become badly soiled.

-- Tables, boards and knives should be cleaned regularly and effectively to prevent excessive build-up of residues. - Gutting boards should be made from a non-porous, readily cleanable material such as polypropylene.
+- Tables, boards and knives should be cleaned regularly and effectively to prevent excessive build-up of residues. - It is recommended that gutting boards should be made from a non-porous, readily cleanable material such as polypropylene.
 Wooden boards in time become waterlogged thus harbouring bacteria, and making them difficult to clean effectively.
 They are also prone to splintering through wear, which in turn is a potential foreign body risk to the catch; as such they should not be used. - It is also recommended that plastic-handled knives are used for similar reasons.

-Gutting machines
+Washing machines